fecgov/fecfile-web-api/.circleci/README.md

 FECFILE_DB_USERNAME=postgres
 FECFILE_DB_PASSWORD=postgres
 FECFILE_DB_NAME=postgres
+FECFILE_FEC_WEBSITE_API_KEY=
 ```
+Notes:
+* There is no default FECFILE_FEC_WEBSITE_API_KEY, you must obtain and set this yourself
-NOTE that the FECFILE_DB_HOST is different here than what you need for your docker-compose configuration.
+* that the FECFILE_DB_HOST is different here than what you need for your docker-compose configuration.

 # Using CircleCI local CLI